Kamioka Observatory: KamiokaNDE-II

 The KamiokaNDE-II experiment was a major step forward from KamiokaNDE, and made a significant number of important observations.
+During this phase the NDE part of the name came to be called "Neutrino Detection Experiment".
 KamiokaNDE-II operated 1985–1990.

 Solar neutrinos

 In the 1930s, Hans Bethe and Carl Friedrich von Weizsäcker had hypothesized that the source of the Sun's energy was fusion reactions in its core.
 While this hypothesis was widely accepted for decades, there was no way of observing the Sun's core and directly testing the hypothesis.
 Ray Davis's Homestake Experiment was the first to detect solar neutrinos – strong evidence that the nuclear theory of the Sun was correct.
 Over a period of decades, the Davis experiment consistently observed only about 1/3 the number of neutrinos predicted by the Standard Solar Models of his colleague and close friend John Bahcall.
 Because of the great technical difficulty of the experiment and its reliance on radiochemical techniques rather than real time direct detection, many physicists were suspicious of his result.

-It was realized that a large water Čerenkov detector could be an ideal neutrino detector, for several reasons.
-First, the enormous volume possible in a water Čerenkov detector can overcome the problem of the very small cross section of the 5-15 MeV solar neutrinos.
-Second, water Čerenkov detectors offer real time event detection.
+It was realized that a large water Cherenkov detector could be an ideal neutrino detector, for several reasons.
+First, the enormous volume possible in a water Cherenkov detector can overcome the problem of the very small cross section of the 5-15 MeV solar neutrinos.
+Second, water Cherenkov detectors offer real time event detection.
 This meant that individual neutrino-electron interaction candidate events could be studied on an event-by-event basis, starkly different from the month-to-month observation required in radiochemical experiments.
 Third, in the neutrino-electron scattering interaction the electron recoils in roughly the direction that the neutrino was travelling (similar to the motion of billiard balls), so the electrons "point back" to the Sun.
 Fourth, neutrino-electron scattering is an elastic process, so the energy distribution of the neutrinos can be studied, further testing the solar model.
-Fifth, the characteristic "ring" produced by Čerenkov radiation allows discrimination of the signal against backgrounds.
-Finally, since a water Čerenkov experiment would use a different target, interaction process, detector technology, and location it would be a very complementary test of Davis's results.
+Fifth, the characteristic "ring" produced by Cherenkov radiation allows discrimination of the signal against backgrounds.
+Finally, since a water Cherenkov experiment would use a different target, interaction process, detector technology, and location it would be a very complementary test of Davis's results.